What Sedation Is Used In Dentistry?

-Intravenous or IV sedation is administered through a small needle that is inserted in the client’s hand or arm.
+Intravenous or IV sedation, moderate sedation level, is administered through a small needle that is inserted in the client’s hand or arm.
 This form of sedation is recommended to clients who need something stronger than oral sedation in order to relax.
 Because some patients may have an aversion to needles, we can also prescribe a mild oral sedative prior to administering IV sedation, or simply use a topical anesthetic to numb the area of the hand or arm where the needle will be inserted.
 Like oral sedation, IV sedation helps patients relax, but it typically works much faster and provides a deeper sedation.
 The patient will still be responsive while using IV sedation, unless they become relaxed enough to naturally fall asleep.
 At Dental Partners of Boston we have a highly trained Dental Anesthesiologist who performs IV sedation and general anesthesia.

 A healthy smile can be a great asset.